How do I apply to be a delegate?

 In past years delegates have taken tours of the Naval Academy campus, gone sailing on the school's yachts, and tried the rock climbing wall.
 This year promises to include even more activities.

 What time should I arrive on Sunday, April 12th?

 All delegates should arrive on the 12th between 0900 and 1700 if possible.

 The last event is currently scheduled for the evening on April 15th.
 Information will be released regarding departure logistics.

 NAFAC provides transportation from BWI, Reagan National, and several local train stations.
 NAFAC does not provide transportation to or from Dulles International Airport.
 For more information, please go to the 'Delegates' page under transportation.

 Where am I going to stay?

-  NAFAC provides lodging at O'Callaghan's in downtown Annapolis.
+NAFAC provides lodging at a hotel in downtown Annapolis.

 How was the topic decided this year?